ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 Officially supported tournaments have access to:

 - **Profile badge prizes for first-place winners**
-- Assessment for a main-menu banner during major matches (generally quarterfinals and above), subject to availability and criteria (see the [FAQ](#frequently-asked-questions) section below)
+- Assessment for a main-menu banner during major matches (generally quarterfinals and above), subject to availability and criteria (see the [relevant section](#Requesting-main-menu-banner-support) below)
 - A listing in the [automatic tournament registrations system](https://osu.ppy.sh/community/tournaments)
 - A dedicated screening process to prevent players with serious integrity infringements (cheating, multiaccounting, tournament bans) from playing